Common driving offences and penalties

 The two most common UK motoring offences are speeding and driving without insurance.

 When it comes to speeding, the punishment will vary depending on the severity of the offence - namely, how much the speed limit was exceeded by.
-Most of the time a fine is issued along with points on the driver’s licence, but some will face instant disqualification.
+Most of the time, a fine and points on the driver’s licence are issued, but some will face instant disqualification.

-It is estimated that around two million people drive without the correct insurance every year in the UK.
-Of these drivers, around 300,000 are actually caught - but police checks are becoming ever more prevalent.
+It is estimated that around two million people drive without the correct insurance annually in the UK.
+Of these drivers, about 300,000 are caught - but police checks are becoming ever more prevalent.

 Driving offences and penalties